michael-betz/zed_vvm/ZED_DEBIAN.md

 # Now try it on the Zedboard, you should see u-boot starting on the UART
 ```
 ## Linux kernel
-The vanilla mainline kernel works fine now for this application (see note below).
+The [vanilla mainline kernel](https://github.com/torvalds/linux) works perfectly fine now for this application (see note below).
 Here's some old instructions how to compile the Xilinx kernel.
-They are the same for mainline.
+The same instructions apply for mainline.

 ```bash
 # compile Kernel